sh-r/Manhole_Detection/README.md

 There is also a script for detection of size of the hole in a broken/open manhole with respect to the size of the manhole.
 If the size of the hole is greater than 50% of the manhole size, the hole is recorded as an important one in need of fixing.

+If you find this work useful, please consider citing: